CURE OM Steering Committee

 Anne Marie is an ocular melanoma survivor who has been part of the CURE OM Steering Committee since its inception in 2011.
 She's been an active leader and fundraiser in the OM community since her diagnosis in 2006.
 After her diagnosis, Anne Marie created a support network in the New York tri-state area, comprised of survivors and family members, which meets for luncheons at least twice each year.

 Chrisi is an ocular melanoma survivor who was diagnosed with ocular melanoma in 2014.
-Raising awareness of this rare eye cancer is very important to her, as is helping to provide others with both support and education.
+Raising awareness of this rare eye cancer is very important to her, as is helping to provide others with support and education.
 She has been serving on the CURE OM Steering Committee since 2015.
+Read Chrisi's blog.